-At the suggestion of Captain Everest, surveyor-general of India, several small theodolites, differing considerably in construction from that which we have been describing, have lately been made by Messrs.
-Troughton and Simms, for the great Indian survey.
+At the suggestion of Captain EVEREST, surveyor-general of India, several small theodolites, differing considerably in construction from that which we have been describing, have lately been made by Messrs.
+TROUGHTON and SIMMS, for the great Indian survey.
 In principle they are similar to the theodolites of much larger dimensions, and consequently the whole of their essential adjustments are made in the same manner.
-We shall here give a description and engraving of this kind of instrument, with the particulars of its adjustments, which must be understood as equally applicable to the larger theodolites usually employed in extensive trigonometrical operations.
+We shall here give a short description of this instrument, with the particulars of its adjustments, which must be understood as equally applicable to the larger theodolites which are usually employed in extensive trigonometrical operations.

-The horizontal circle (or limb), A, of this instrument consists of one plate only, which, as usual, is graduated at its circumference.
-The index is formed with four radiating bars, a, b, c, d, having verniers at the extremities of three of them, for reading the horizontal angles, and the fourth carries a clamp to fasten the index to the edge of the horizontal limb, and a tangent-screw for slow motion.
+The horizontal circle (or limb) of this instrument consists of one plate only, which, as usual, is graduated at its circumference.
+The index is formed with four radiating bars, having verniers at the extremities of three of them, for reading the horizontal angles, and the fourth carries a clamp to fasten the index to the edge of the horizontal limb, and a tangent-screw for slow motion.
 These are connected with the upper works which carry the telescope, and turning upon the same centre, show any angle through which the telescope has been moved.
-The instrument has also the power of repeating the measurement of an angle; for the horizontal limb being firmly fixed to a centre, movable within the tripod support, B, and governed by a clamp and tangent-screw, C, can be moved with the same delicacy, and secured with as much firmness, as the index above it.
+The instrument has also the power of repeating the measurement of an angle; for the horizontal limb being firmly fixed to a centre, moveable within the tripod support, and governed by a clamp and tangent-screw, can be moved with the same delicacy, and secured with as much firmness, as the index above it.
 Large theodolites, when required, have the power of repeating given them, by means of a particular kind of stand, called a repeating table.

-The tripod support, which forms the stand of the instrument, has a foot-screw at each extremity of the arms which form the tripod; the heads of the foot-screws are turned downwards, and have a flange (or shoulder) upon them, so that when they rest upon a triangular plate fixed upon the staff-head, another plate locks over the flange, and being acted upon by a spring, retains the whole instrument firmly upon the top of the staff, which is similar to that of the theodolite represented at page 15.
+The tripod support, which forms the stand of the instrument, has a foot-screw at each extremity of the arms which form the tripod; the heads of the foot-screws are turned downwards, and have a flange (or shoulder) upon them, so that when they rest upon a triangular plate fixed upon the staff-head, another plate locks over the flange, and being acted upon by a spring, retains the whole instrument firmly upon the top of the staff, which is similar to that of the theodolite represented at page 8.
 The great advantage of the tripod stand is, that it can easily be disengaged from the top of the staff, and placed upon a parapet or other support, in situations where the staff cannot be used.

-The telescope is mounted in the manner of a transit instrument, that is, the horizontal axis, L, and the telescope, M, form one piece, the axis crossing the telescope about its middle, and terminating at each extremity in a cylindrical pivot.
-The pivots rest upon low supports, (only one of them, D, being visible in the figure), carried out from the centre, on each side, by a flat horizontal bar, F, to which a spirit-level, G, is attached for adjusting the axis to the horizontal plane.
-The vertical angles are read off on two arcs of circles, H H, which have the horizontal axis as their centre, and being attached to the telescope, move with it in a vertical plane.
-An index, upon the same centre, carries two verniers, I I, and it has a spirit-level, K, attached to it, by which the index can be set in a horizontal position, so that whatever position the telescope, and consequently the graduated arcs, may have, when an observation is made, the mean of the two readings will denote the elevation or depression of the object observed, from the horizontal plane.
+The telescope is mounted in the manner of a transit instrument, that is, the horizontal axis and the telescope form one piece, the axis crossing the telescope about its middle, and terminating at each extremity in a cylindrical pivot.
+The pivots rest upon low supports, carried out from the centre, on each side, by a flat horizontal bar, to which a spirit-level is attached for adjusting the axis to the horizontal plane.
+The vertical angles are read off on two arcs of circles which have the horizontal axis as their centre, and being attached to the telescope, move with it in a vertical plane.
+An index, upon the same centre, carries two verniers, and it has a spirit-level attached to it, by which the index can be set in a horizontal position, so that whatever position the telescope, and consequently the graduated arcs, may have when an observation is made, the mean of the two readings will denote the elevation or depression of the object observed, from the horizontal plane.